Yasmine Bladelius

 Yasmine Bladelius (born 1988), previously Yasmine Larsson, is a Swedish Social Democratic Party politician.

 Political career

-Bladelius was first elected member of the Riksdag for the period 2014–2018, from the Skåne Western constituency.
+Bladelius was first elected as a member of the Riksdag for the period 2014–2018, from the Skåne Western constituency.

 As of 2016, Bladelius served as chairperson of the Swedish Republican Association.

-Bladelius was elected as Member of the Riksdag again in September 2022.
+Bladelius was elected as a Member of the Riksdag again in September 2022.

 In addition to her committee assignments, Bladelius has been a member of the Swedish delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2022.